lsst-dm/alert_stream/README.md

 **Consume alert stream**

-To start a consumer for printing all alerts in the stream "my-stream":
+To start a consumer for printing all alerts in the stream "my-stream" to screen:

 ```
 $ docker run -it \